Military Science

 I am an expert and I am a professional.

-I stand ready to deploy, engage and destroy, the enemies of the United States of America in close combat.
+I stand ready to deploy, engage and destroy, the enemies of the United States of America

 I am a guardian of freedom and the American way of life.